beyonddiana/blender-anim-exporter/README.md

 ## OPTIONS

 **- Start frame, End frame, FPS**: these settings cannot be changed here.
 Indeed, they come from your blender scene itself.
-If you can change Start frame and End frame in the timline:
+You can change Start frame and End frame in the timline:

 ![alt text](https://i.gyazo.com/99bd95e2c123143835f59a551b2866a1.png)